sbalghari/HyprDots/README.md

 > [!NOTE]
-> The installer is currently broken; we will fix it soon.
+> The installer is currently in the testing phase.

 ![screenshot1](https://github.com/sbalghari/HyprDots/blob/main/assets/screenshot1.png)
-> Pre-release v0.0.1-alpha

-# SBHD – A Modern Hyprland Experience
+# HyprDots – A Modern Hyprland Experience

-Welcome to SBalghari HyprDots – a polished, feature-rich configuration for Arch Linux and Hyprland, a dynamic tiling Wayland compositor.
-Designed for aesthetics, efficiency, and full functionality, SBHD delivers a refined, seamless, and modern desktop experience.
+Welcome to HyprDots – a polished, feature-rich dotfiles for Arch Linux and Hyprland.
+Designed for aesthetics, efficiency, and full functionality, it delivers a refined, seamless, and modern desktop experience.

 ## Features